Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-I am highly skilled and experienced individual in [Your profession], I believe I would be a great fit for this position.
+I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+Being highly skilled and experienced person in your field I am convinced that I would be an ideal candidate to be considered for this job.

 Thank you for taking a look at my application.
-I am looking forward to receiving your feedback.
+I am looking forward receiving your feedback.

 Sincerely,